-(See Figs. 15 to 20).
+(See Fig. 15).

 10.1 The wiring between the appliance and the electrical supply shall comply with current IEE wiring regulations (and any local regulations which apply) for fixed wiring to a stationary appliance.
 NOTE: It must be possible to completely isolate the appliance.